 Geography and Sustainable Planning Major/Minor: Why Geography and Sustainable Planning?
 Geography and Sustainable Planning offers students the 21st century skillsets helping to solve complex environmental, economic and social problems such as food and water security, sustainable economic growth, environmental justice, and climate change adaptations.
 Our flexible transdisciplinary program provides courses of study focused on the geospatial technologies (cartography, satellite remote sensing, and GIS), sustainable urban and regional planning, environment and global/regional development For more information, visit the Geography and Sustainable Planning website at www.gvsu.edu/geography.

 Natural Resources Management Major/ Minor: Why Study Natural Resources Management?
 Environmental pollution, deforestation, climate change, and increasing demand for outdoor recreation are just a few of the current challenges to environmental sustainability.
 The Natural Resources Management (NRM) program prepares students to care for the land and water resources of Michigan and beyond, and to serve the people whose well-being depends on these resources.
 For more information on the Natural Resources Management Major/ Minor, visit the NRM main site here.

-Environmental Studies Minor: Why Environmental Studies?
+Environmental Studies Major/Minor: Why Environmental Studies?
 Environmental studies are the systematic study of human interaction with their environment.
 While distinct from ecology and environmental science, the discipline encompasses study in their basic principles as well as the associated subjects, such as: policy, politics, law, economics, social aspects, planning, pollution control, natural resources, and the interactions of human beings and nature.
-For more information on the Environmental Studies Minor, visit the ES main site here.
+For more information on Environmental Studies, visit the ES main site here.

 For additional information contact Kelly Parker: firstname.lastname@example.org